Trunks for my Junk

 Other componets:

 Recessed latches.
-I ordered 14 standard (in black) and 2 with barrel locks, as I don't realy need to lock many of my crates (most just contain spare kitchen utensils or clothes or old computer parts, but one contains personal files).
+I ordered 2 standard (in black) and 2 with barrel locks (enough for 2 trunks), as I don't really need to lock many of my crates (most just contain spare kitchen utensils or clothes or old computer parts, but one contains personal files).
 I couldn't get lockable ones in black, unforunately.

 Standard recessed latch Lockable recessed latch